xytovl/steam-runtime-tools/docs/container-runtime.md

 Documentation in the `steamrt` "metapackage" provides [more information about sniper](https://gitlab.steamos.cloud/steamrt/steamrt/-/blob/steamrt/sniper/README.md).

+## Steam Runtime 4, `medic`

+Steam Runtime 4, `medic`, is a prototype runtime currently based on Debian 12 (which is expected to be released in mid 2023).
+Like `sniper`, it is structurally similar to `soldier`, but with a newer base distribution.

+`medic` is not yet available as a compatibility tool, and its contents are subject to change depending on testing results and game requirements.

 ## <span id="why">Why the container runtimes are necessary</span>

 The [traditional `LD_LIBRARY_PATH` runtime](ld-library-path-runtime.md)